ibmresilient/resilient-community-apps/fn_service_now/docs/install_guide/README.md

   * **Last Name:** SOAR
   * **Password:** #########
   * **Email:** `ibm_resilient_integration@example.com`
+  > Note: In San Diego or later the box "Password needs reset" is automatically checked.
+This must be unchecked for the connection from SOAR -> SNOW to properly work.
 * Set the **Timezone** to the same timezone of your SOAR Platform.
  ![screenshot](./screenshots/10.png)
 * Click **Submit.**